androidseb25/iGotify-Notification-Assistent/README.md

 # iGotify

-1A small Gotify server notification assistent that decrypt the message and trigger a Push Notifications to iOS Devices via Apple's APNs with my service SecNtfy
+A small Gotify server notification assistent that decrypt the message and trigger a Push Notifications to iOS Devices via Apple's APNs with my service SecNtfy

 SecNtfy will be available for public later this year.